Titania7/Distance_sensor_I2C/README.md

 ## 5) Demonstration video
 The video available is called 'i2c_sensor_video.mp4'.

-## 6) Other informations
+## 6) Other informations - tutorial
-Further information such as Testbench simulations and the like can be found in Tuto_I2C_Distance_Sensor.pdf.
+Further information such as Testbench simulations can be found in **Tuto_I2C_Distance_Sensor.pdf**.
 This document explains: How to create a driver for an I2C distance sensor matching a DEO-nano-SoC FPGA chip with Quartus.